-In the light of this, here is an ad-hoc list of happenings and one might wonder what would have befallen on western Europe without these events.
+In light of this, here is an ad-hoc list of happenings and one might wonder what would have befallen western Europe without these events.

-- The greatest pressure was on Nándorfehérvár aka Belgrade Castle that repelled many attacks: the victory over the Turks, by Governor Hunyadi János was the biggest in 1456.
+- The greatest pressure was on Nándorfehérvár aka Belgrade Castle which repelled many attacks: the victory over the Turks, by Governor Hunyadi János, was the biggest in 1456.
 If he had failed, we would not hear the bells ringing at noon.
-The Turks seized this castle only in 1521: thus, Hunyadi gained 65 years to his Homeland and, at the same time to Europe.
+The Turks seized this castle only in 1521: thus, Hunyadi gained 65 years for his Homeland and, at the same time for Europe.

 - King Matthias Corvinus, Hunyadi’s son built a very strong country with the largest standing army of Christendom.
 The Black Army successfully blocked the Turks along the Borderland and the king even strengthened his position in Bosnia.
 His General Kinizsi defeated the Turks in the famous Battle of Breadfield (Kenyérmező) in Transylvania, gaining precious decades of peace with this.

 - As the Ottomans could not penetrate through Matthias’ Hungary, they sent an army to Italy.
-They held the town of Otranto for 13 months and it was King Matthias who sent his General Kinizsi there to beat them out with only 2,500 men.
-Without Kinizsi, the Turks could have reinforced their bridgehead and could have attacked Rome.
+They held the town of Otranto for 13 months and it was King Matthias who sent his General Magyar Balázs there to beat them out with only 2,500 men.
+Without him, the Turks could have reinforced their bridgehead and could have attacked Rome.
 It would have been a yummy Golden Apple for Sultan Mehmed II, the taker of Constantinapolis.